-Ending violence against women and girls in the long-term is complex.
+Ending violence and discrimination against women and girls in the long-term is complex.
 It requires interventions across sectors and levels to tackle the deeply-rooted gender inequality which fuels it.

 But it can be stopped, and everybody has a role to play.
 Individually and collectively, we must become positive bystanders, standing up for the rights of women and girls and pro-actively speaking out against discrimination and abuse.

-By calling out harmful behaviours and attitudes, we will challenge the ingrained norms and inequalities which perpetuate violence.
+By calling out harmful behaviours and attitudes, we will challenge the ingrained norms and inequalities which perpetuate violence and discrimination.

 Promoting positive masculinity, which includes being kind, respective and emotional, will also help create a cultural shift in which to be a man does not mean being violent.

-We are determined to end violence against women and girls now.
+We are determined to end violence and discrimination against women and girls now.
 Are you with us?
 Then take our pledge and prove it!

-We need everybody to take action to help end violence against women and girls.
+We need everybody to take action to help end violence and discrimination against women and girls.
 Help spread the word now!